microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/beta/docs/Get-MgBetaIdentityGovernanceTermsOfUseAgreement.md

 # Get-MgBetaIdentityGovernanceTermsOfUseAgreement

 ## SYNOPSIS
-Retrieve all files related to an agreement.
-This includes the default file and all localized files.
+Retrieve the properties and relationships of an agreement object.

 ## SYNTAX